What is this subject about?

 In the first year you will focus on Component 1 and you will learn the skills of textual analysis.
 This will involve deconstructing a wide range of media texts, including set products, in terms of their technical features and how these features are used to create meanings for a range of audiences.

 You will explore and debate how different groups are represented in society.
-You will consider how ideas about gender, age, ethnicity, national identities etc. are constructed and the reasons for this.
+For example, you will consider how ideas about gender, age, ethnicity and national identities are constructed and the reasons for this.
 You will also explore media coverage of key contemporary events and issues, learning to question and challenge the messages that you receive.
 As part of this process you will apply a range of academic theories, in a critical way, to media texts.
 You will also learn about the historical, social and contexts that impact on the nature of those representations.
 A key part of the first year of study is also the exploration of audience and industry i.e. how ownership, technological change and the desire to attract and maintain audiences, impact on media products.

 In the second year you will also complete Component 2 (exam) which is a study in depth paper.
 You will explore the television, magazine and online media industries (including social media and vlogging).
 You will study a foreign language text as well as a British one, to compare industry practice and content.
 You will also compare texts from the 1960s with those produced today, considering industry issues and how messages and values have changed as society has changed.
 You will also look at the differences between independently produced texts and those produced by larger organisations.